fuadmoin/test-using-jest/README.md

 ### Run tests

-change the value of the index to see if the order of the task is being changed.
+Give different values in string.test.js to check if the functions are working correctly.

 ### Deployment